High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Results

 \subsection{Laser self-focusing in the near-critical plasma}

-First, we examine in detail the process of laser self-focusing in the NCD plasma layer.
-To illustrate it, we consider the case of $n_{e, \rm NCD}=0.74 n_c$.
-Figures~\ref{fig:fig2}(a) and (b) depict the spatial distributions of the electron density ($n_e$) and transverse electric field ($E_y$), respectively, at a time ($t=160.1\,\rm fs$) when the laser has propagated about $27\,\rm \upmu m$ in the plasma.
-An electron density channel has then formed along the laser path: the laser pulse is concentrated into a $D_m = 1.33\,\rm \upmu m$ FWHM spot at the head of the channel, where its peak intensity reaches $7.44\times 10^{21}\,\rm W\,cm^{-2}$.
-This corresponds to an increase by a factor of $\sim 3.7$ over its incident value.
-Inside of the channel, we find (not shown) that a large fraction of the plasma electrons are accelerated by the laser wave and/or wakefields \cite{Debayle2017, ma2019laser, levy2020enhanced} to Lorentz factors as high as $\gamma \simeq 300-400$, largely exceeding the standard ponderomotive scaling $\langle \gamma \rangle \simeq \gamma_0$.
+To start with, we inspect the process of laser self-focusing in the NCD plasma layer.
+To illustrate it, we consider the case of $n_{e, \rm NCD}=1.06 n_c$.
+Figures~\ref{fig:fig2}(a,b) depict the spatial distributions of, respectively, the electron density ($n_e$) and transverse electric field ($E_y$) at a time ($t=151\,\rm fs$) when the laser has propagated about $21\,\rm \upmu m$ in the plasma.
+An electron density channel has then formed along the laser path: the laser pulse is concentrated into a $D_m = 1.1\,\rm \upmu m$ FWHM spot at the head of the channel, where its peak intensity reaches $\sim 7.4\times 10^{21}\,\rm W\,cm^{-2}$ -- an increase by a factor of $\sim 3.7$ over its incident value.
+Inside the channel, we find (not shown) that a large fraction of the plasma electrons are accelerated by the laser wave and/or wakefields \cite{arefiev2016beyond, Debayle2017, ma2019laser, levy2020enhanced} to Lorentz factors as high as $\gamma \simeq 300-400$, largely exceeding the standard ponderomotive scaling, $\langle \gamma \rangle \simeq \gamma_0$.